dewan-ahmed/harness-lab/README.md

 ### Create gitspaces for VS Code Browser

 1. Create a gitspaces for the `podinfo/feature` branch and open it in VS Code Browser.
+2. Make a change to `pkg/version/version.go` and update the version to **6.6.2**.
+Save the file.
-2. Build the binary for podinfo by running:
+3. Build the binary for podinfo by running:

    ```bash
    go build ./cmd/podinfo